 Another shortcoming of the MOC analysis is the differing vertical coordinate systems used to plot the streamfunctions in the z-level and isopycnal models.
-In particular, the isopycnal models show very noisy results when projected onto the latitude-depth plane (also the case for the hybrid coordinate model FSU-HYCOM; see Figure 24b), and the z-models have the complement problem in latitude-density coordinates, unless diagnosing the advective fields at each model time step.
+In particular, the isopycnal models show very noisy results when projected onto the latitude-depth plane, and the z-models have the complement problem in latitude-density coordinates, unless diagnosing the transport at each model time step.
 Future comparisons should diagnose the MOC fields on the same vertical axis, and this should ideally be done in neutral density space, as then the MOC can be directly interpreted in terms of water-mass conversion rates across different density classes.